 As is true in other areas in the world, independent contractors are incredibly common in Canada.
 They are, however, not without their substantial risks.

 Generally speaking, many workers in the United States’ neighbor to the north don’t actually oppose being classified as independent contractors because of the favorable tax treatment that comes with it.
 Many small businesses favor them as well; the problems, however, begin when companies classify employees as contractors to reduce costs and obligations.
-And, as is also true in other countries, misclassified independent contractor risks are very real.
+And, as is also true in other countries, misclassified independent contractor risks are very real (read our Canada IPEO guide for a comprehensive look at the country’s employment requirements).

 Independent Contractor Risks in Canada: Fine, Penalties, and Distinctions